CharlesLenk/scad-export/README.md

 High-level overview of the files in this project.

 * export_config.py
     * Primary configuration for the export.
 Contains default values.
-Reads and writes `export config.json`.
+Reads and writes `config.json`.
 * export.py
     * Formats arguments and invokes OpenSCAD in parallel for exporting parts.
 * exportable.py